-But what would be in it for you, as a teacher?
+What would be in it for you, as a teacher?

-The GTC used to get over 600,000 such requests each year about teachers on its register, mainly from employers but often from parents wanting to be re-assured that the person teaching their child was properly trained and qualified to do so.
+The GTC used to get over 600,000 such requests each year about teachers on its register, mainly from employers but sometimes from parents wanting to be re-assured that the person teaching their child was properly trained and qualified to do so.

+I’ve never actually checked to see if, for example, my doctor or dentist is registered with the GMC or the GDC.
+I would guess that most people don’t.
+But that doesn’t mean that I don’t value the fact that my assumed expectation is that they have to be registered before they are allowed to put a stethoscope to my chest or tell me to “open-wide”.
 I take comfort in knowing implicitly that my doctor is a member of a profession that requires registration with all that implies – training, qualifications, adherence to a set of codes and standards, a requirement for CPD, accountability, regulation, etc. Knowing this – and that he or she has gone through the process of registration – helps me to trust and have confidence in my doctor’s abilities.

 Registration and membership of a professional body isn’t just about public assurance.
 It would also mean a lot to the individual teacher.